huggingface/hub-docs/docs/hub/spaces-sdks-docker-langfuse.md

 2. Check that all required packages are listed in `requirements.txt`
 3. Check Space logs for any Python errors

-For more help, open a support ticket on [GitHub discussions](https://langfuse.com/discussions) or [open an issue](https://github.com/langfuse/langfuse/issues).
+For more help, open a support thread on [GitHub discussions](https://langfuse.com/discussions) or [open an issue](https://github.com/langfuse/langfuse/issues).